punkplod23/Hackers-TTGO-Watch/README.md

 * the battery indicator is not accurate, rather a problem with the power management unit ( axp202 )
 ~SSH client sometimes (after a while) produces false 'connection error' and watch needs to be rebooted to restore app to working~ (hopefully resolved)
+* after using the wifi monitor may need to turn wifi back on afterwards to use normal functions
 * from time to time the esp32 crashes accidentally
 * and some other small things